Challenging a Will vs Contesting a Will in Qld.

 Challenging a Will in Queensland.

 To challenge a will means that you are questioning the validity of the will itself.
 However, you must have grounds to do so.
-The grounds to challenge a will include lack of (mental) capacity, the willmaker was put under duress to sign the will, there was fraud involved in making the will.
-Typically, fraud in respect of wills usually means that all or part of the will was forged.
+The grounds to challenge a will include lack of (mental) capacity, the willmaker was put under duress to sign the will, and there was fraud involved in making the will.
+Fraud in respect of wills usually means that all or part of the will was forged.
 Proving these grounds will require evidence.
-For example; mental capacity in respect of a will requires experts to determine whether medical records indicate that the testator or testatrix did not have capacity at the time of making the will.
+For example, mental capacity in respect of a will requires experts to determine whether medical records indicate that the testator or testatrix did not have capacity at the time of making the will.

 Contesting a Will in Queensland.